How to build a no-code task management system on WordPress

 A GravityView Custom Content field showing the gvlogic shortcode for displaying information based on conditions

-Adding a search bar (optional)
+3. Adding a search bar (optional)

-Configuring the Single Entry Layout
+4. Configuring the Single Entry Layout

-The Single Entry Layout page allows us to display more details about a specific task.
+The Single Entry Layout page enables us to display more details about a specific task.
 Before we configure this layout, we’ll need to add a link to the Single Entry page from the Multiple Entries Layout.

 The GravityView Single Entry layout